 - Come into the Career Center and meet with a counselor to review your major/career options.
-If you would like to discuss choosing a major, complete the Pre-Appointment Worksheet to identify your top 3 majors and bring this worksheet to your appointment.
+If you would like to discuss choosing a major, complete the Major Decision Worksheet to identify your top 3 majors and bring this worksheet to your appointment.

 - Schedule an appointment with an academic advisor to discuss your choices for a major.

 - Considering graduate school?
 Check out graduate school resources.

 Career Interest Areas Handout: Find information about common majors and jobs in each area.